 ➊ The REST resource above handles GET requests targeting to

-/hello API endpoint.
-The response message “Hello World” along with the build number will be returned from the workflow ➋ which is injected to the resource by the IoC controller. ➌ The resource handler method also recieves an instance of
+/reviews API endpoint.
+The response value object returned by BookReviewService ➋ of which instance is injected to the resource by the IoC controller. ➌ The resource handler method also recieves an instance of

 I am going to set up a docker container environment to start the whole back-end on my local computer while developing the components one-by-one.
 To work with docker container environment will speed up our development and test cycle and later on, once we decide to deploy our back-end, it is much more easier to roll the services out onto a container orchestration platform like Mesos or Kubernetes - or cloud providers’ containerization platforms like AWS Elastic Container Services.

 To build our backend, we will start off with a Maven project and inherit our Maven POM from Spring Boot parent, that is very convenient and ensures that the right versions of Spring dependencies will be added to the project.
 For the sake of ease, I will create a single project which include both the resource and the authorization server in the same application, but in production, you may want to split them into two separate services.

 I started the project off from the Maven simple project archetype and the files are organized in classical Maven project structure, i.e we have the Java packages in src/main/java and resources like configurations, etc. in src/main/resources source directories.